peteroupc/peteroupc.github.io/randomfunc.md

 from random number generators (RNGs) and includes pseudocode for most of them.

-As used in this document--
+As used in this document&mdash;
 - RNGs include those that seek to generate random numbers that are cost-prohibitive to predict (also called "cryptographically strong" RNGs) and those that merely seek to generate number sequences likely to pass statistical tests of randomness, and
 - RNGs include not only those that use a deterministic algorithm, but also those that primarily rely on one or more nondeterministic sources for random number generation.